P-fury/Ufc-api/README.md

 # UFC API

 UFC API is a lightweight web crawler built in Python to retrieve data on UFC fighters and events.
+After success in finding fighter, program gonna create .CSV file in program folde, titled as figher name.
+Also gonna print JSON file with statistics.

 # Installation